What "Do It For Me" means in marketing automation

 The next level is tool-based strategy

 Perhaps the least understood area of marketing automation consulting.
 Strategy is an area that marketing agencies have long dominated, but as businesses shift their budget toward more robust software the demand is increasing for Do It For Me consultants who know the technology and can also offer strategic guidance on questions like, how do personas fit into my day-to-day campaign strategy?
 With all the tools in Pardot at my disposal, how do I know when to use automation rules, completion actions, dynamic content, etc. in this particular campaign?
 And how does my work in Pardot overlap and make itself distinct from my work in Salesforce?
+Perhaps most importantly, what can I focus my time on, now that automation is doing much of the administrative work that used to take up my time?

 Finally the top of the pyramid you have design and content